dassujan/STANDARD-SIX/UNIT:COMPUTER.md

   - It immediately reports any error as soon as it occurs.
   - This line-by-line process makes it easier to locate and fix errors.

-# Computer: Categories of Computers and Languages- unit Practice Questions
+# Computer: Categories of Computers and Computer Languages- unit Practice Questions

 ### Section 1: Categories of Computers